 Students will work closely with fieldwork site supervisors who act as an extension of formal academic training to provide structure, direction, and feedback on performance and progress, and provide critical feedback to keep students focused on their professional role and the quality of services.
-In cooperation with this individual, students will begin to apply the knowledge and skills you have acquired through your academic training.
-Their willingness to supervise represents a significant commitment to assist you in attaining professional competence.
+In cooperation with their site supervisor, students will begin to apply the knowledge and skills acquired through their academic training.
+The willingness of site supervisors to serve in a supervisory capacity represents a significant commitment to assist you in attaining professional competence.
 The professional relationship established with between student and site supervisor will set the pace, direction, and tone for an internship.
 Students are encouraged to ask questions and inquire about the techniques or decisions your site supervisor makes.